DATA-606-2023-FALL-THURSDAY/Mulamreddy_DurgaVenkataPhanindraKumar/Docs/proposal.md

 ### 4.1.1 Checking and removing Duplicates from the Data Set.
 * Checking the duplicates from in the data set and we can see that there are no duplicates present in the data.
 So the data is free from duplicates.

-### 4.1.2 Analysing the data and Visualizations.
+## 4.2 Analysing the data and Visualizations.
-* In this step we chekced the columns in the data frame and derived some insights to modify the data.
+* In this step we checked the columns in the data frame and derived some insights to modify the data.
 * First, we will see the what are the types present in the Type(Column).
 * This column contains the mode of payment as unique values as Cashin, CashOut, Debit, Payment and transfer
 * The below is the distribution of these types throughout the data set.